 Free immunisation is available now for those most at risk of influenza complications.

-Like many employers, the Bay of Plenty and Lakes District Health Boards offer free immunisation for all of their health workers.
+Like many employers, the Te Whatu Ora Hauora a Toi Bay of Plenty and Te Whatu Ora Lakes offer free immunisation for all of their health workers.

 Or for more information contact your doctor or practice nurse, visit the Immunisation Advisory Centre website or phone 0800 IMMUNE (0800 466 863).